SwapnilB31/BookMyVaccine/README.md

 # About Access Tokens
 Logging in to the App with a Benificiary Reference Id is not the same as logging into the CoWIN API.
 To identify a user, the API issues access tokens.
-These access tokens are used to establish your credentials with the server and is needed to perfrom secure tasks like getting benificiary details or scheduling vaccination appointments.
+These access tokens are used to establish your credentials with the server and are needed to perfrom secure tasks like getting benificiary details or scheduling vaccination appointments.

 An access token issued by the API is active for 15 minutes, and it expires after that.
 You can check the status of your access token by opening the Drawer and your token status will be displayed under you name.